BastLeblanc/aws-byod-immersion-day/labs/01_ingestion_with_glue/ingestion_with_glue.md

 Click * **Save** and  **Run Job**

 ![add a glue job](./img/ingestion/glue-job3.png)

 Check the status of the job by selecting the job and go to history tab in the lower panel.
-In order to continue we need to wait until this job is done, this can take around 5 minutes, depending on the size of your dataset.
+In order to continue we need to wait until this job is done, this can take around 5 minutes (and up to 10 minutes to start), depending on the size of your dataset.

 ![add a glue job](./img/ingestion/seejob.png)